-The Caucasus is an ethnically diverse region.
-It forms a bridge between Europe and Asia and has historically been a point of contact for the populations of both continents.
+The Caucasus is a pretty ethnically diverse region.
+It forms a bridge between Europe and Asia and has historically been a point of contact for the inhabitants of each continent.
 Depending on who you ask, the region is either European, Middle Eastern (aka West Asian), or its own distinct entity.

 - Northwest Caucasians

 — Abkhaz, Abaza, Circassians